AdobeDocs/analytics.en/help/implement/launch/create-analytics-property.md

 1. All settings, including Experience Cloud Organization ID, should be already filled out.
 Click **[!UICONTROL Save]**.
 1. Back in the extensions catalog, locate Adobe Analytics and click **[!UICONTROL Install]**.

+See the full documentation for the [Adobe Analytics extension](https://experienceleague.adobe.com/docs/experience-platform/tags/extensions/adobe/analytics/overview.html?lang=en) for more detailed information.

 ## Create data elements for Adobe Analytics

 Data elements are references to specific parts of your site to collect variable values.

 1. Log in to the [Data Collection UI](https://experience.adobe.com/data-collection) using your AdobeID credentials.
 1. Click the tag property that you intend to implement on your site.
-1. Click the **[!UICONTROL Data Elements]** tab, then click **[!UICONTROL Create New Data Element]**.
+1. Click the **[!UICONTROL Data Elements]** tab, then click **[!UICONTROL Add Data Element]**.
 1. Give the data element the following settings:

    * Name: Page Name
    * Extension: Core
    * Data Element Type: JavaScript Variable
-   * Path to variable: `window.document.title`
+   * JavaScript variable name: `window.document.title`

      >[!NOTE]
      >
-     >This is an example value to help get started.
+     >This value serves as an example to help get started.
 If your organization defines a better value for page name, such as a data layer value, you can enter it here.
    * Clean text checked
-   * Duration: Pageview
+   * Storage Duration: None
 1. Click **[!UICONTROL Save]**.

 ## Create rules for Adobe Analytics